 - Remove the kohlrabi from the oven, and transfer the bulbs to serving plates.
 Drizzle each bulb with a few spoonfuls of the reduction, and sprinkle with pomegranate seeds.
 Enjoy warm!

-Cheers to another week of Vegmas!
+Cheers to another week!